“Sorry for being a bit late, I was just washing some bees,” says Sam Droege. “They usually arrive covered in goo, not quite camera ready.”

 “A regular one-shot picture would have one sharp area but the rest would be out of focus,” explains Droege, who has no formal training in photography.

-Using a technique developed by US Army doctors to diagnose mosquito bites in soldiers, the incredibly detailed photographs are produced by combining a series or “stack” of 25 to 150 images.
 Like John James Audubon’s studies of American birds two centuries ago, Droege’s photographs catalog the diversity among the 20,000-plus bee species in the US, and celebrate the beauty of these oft-misunderstood creatures.

 The primary purpose of these artful images is scientific research.
 His lab’s growing collection, published on Flickr, serves as a free virtual museum and reference for researchers who may not have access to actual bee specimens.
 Correct classification has been a major issue, explains Droege, and having a gallery of hyper-detailed, high-resolution images gives scientists a visual reference to confirm their hunches when identifying species.